viamazoba/inventory-api/README.md

  npm run dev
 ```

+#### Note:

+To run this project properly, you need the version of Node specified in the .nvmrc file (v18.18.2).

 ### The Challenge :weight_lifting_man:

-The main challenge of this project is to develop a web application that allows efficient management of products.
-The key functionalities include:
+The main challenge of this project is to develop a RESTful API that allows for product management.
+To achieve this, various REST architectural principles were implemented:

+1. Create a service for the products.
+2. Create endpoints for the products, where the endpoints have a noun related to the service.
+3. Use HTTP verbs to perform CRUD operations on the API.
+4. Send information in JSON format.
+5. Ensure the API is stateless.

+Other challenges of the API included:

+- Connecting the API to the database.
+- Managing the database using an ORM, specifically Sequelize.
+- Using Jest.js and Supertest.js for unit and integration testing.
-- Add products: Use the form to add new products to the database via the backend API.
+- Using Swagger.js to document the API.
-- Edit products: Modify the information of existing products using the form and update the changes via the API.
-- Delete products: Remove products from the database via the API with a single click.
-- View products: The table displays the registered products obtained from the API in a clear and organized manner.
+- Using TypeScript for project development.

 ## My Process :mountain: